-However, despite such disruption from both a human and a business perspective, a vaccine for the deadly disease has been announced and is being rolled out throughout December and into 2021.
-With the vaccine now declared safe for us, the logistics industry is now tasked with distributing the vaccine to the most vulnerable as efficiently as possible.
+However, despite such disruption from both a human and a business perspective, a vaccine for the deadly disease has been announced and is being rolled out throughout 2021.
+With the vaccine now declared safe for us, the logistics industry is tasked with distributing the vaccine to the most vulnerable as efficiently as possible.

 Anticipated to be a mammoth task, the Pfizer vaccine for instance, is unable to travel above -70°C more than four times which means logistics companies such as Hellmann are vital.

 Some other vaccines are suitable to be transported at more modest temperature ranges like +2 to +8°C or -20°C, but transporting safely billions of doses globally in addition to all other vaccines and healthcare products as well as all other commodities based on stronger economic return in 2021 and 2022, it will surely be one of the most challenging and critical temperature controlled logistics tasks we’ve ever seen.

 Logistics has been one of the industries that has undergone the most disruption.
 As an influential part of value chains, both within and across international borders, logistics firms facilitate trade and commerce while helping businesses get their products to customers.